 I hadn’t seen today’s video until a few days ago, when Bob Rosier passed along a link.
 Author and Amish Cook editor Kevin Williams visited the Beeville (Bee County), Texas Amish community 2 or 3 years ago, and filmed this 8-minute piece giving a window into the settlement and their culinary traditions.

-Kevin’s video takes you inside the community, which at the time of filming had only 9 households, most from the founding Borntrager family.
+Kevin’s video (now unavailable) takes you inside the community, which at the time of filming had only 9 households, most from the founding Borntrager family.